jorgebucaran/hyperapp-router/README.md

 Then access the router in the global scope as <samp>router</samp>.

-## Mixin
+## Usage

-Register the router as a [module](https://github.com/hyperapp/hyperapp/blob/master/docs/modules.md) in your app.
+Register the routers state and actions in your app.
 Then use the router components in your view.

 ```jsx